-To be accepted for the CELTA course in Strasbourg, applicants must fulfil the following criteria:
+To be accepted for the CELTA course, applicants must fulfil the following criteria:

 *Applicants who are not at least 20 years old or who have not gained university entrance qualifications may be admitted at the discretion of the Course Coordinator.

 Take our eligibility test to see if you can apply to do a CELTA

 Who recognises CELTA certificate courses?

 CELTA Certification is accepted throughout the world by organisations which employ English Language teachers.
 The Cambridge CELTA course has been accredited by the Qualifications and Curriculum Authority (QCA) at level 5 on the National Qualifications Framework.
 Cambridge ESOL also works with international ELT organisations to ensure the acceptance of CELTA globally.

 What is Delta and who is it for?

 The Delta is a flexible Modular Post CELTA course for further professional development giving credits in some cases to Masters Programmes intended for practising ELT teachers with substantial experience.
 The most widely given reason for taking the Delta is to open up career avenues to more senior ELT posts for which the Delta is invariably required.
 The most common reaction to the course itself, however, is that candidates find it tremendously stimulating and rewarding on the level of personal development.
 More often than not it provides a new direction and impetus in their classroom teaching as well as in their present and future professional lives.
 The Delta offers you the opportunity to: